ospalh/anki-addons/pages/Colorful toolbars.md

     Two variants of the arrangement and selection of icons.
   </figcaption>
 </figure>
-Another switch chages the add-on to
+Another switch chages the add-on to “netbook”-mode.
-“netbook”-mode.
 When the `netbook_version = True` line is active, the the two icon bars are on the left and right, to preserve vertical screen space.
-To get to my personal variant with differentbuttons in the bottom bar, take a look at the git branch [`develop-ospalh-special`](https://github.com/ospalh/anki-addons/blob/develop-ospalh-special/colorful_toolbars.py).
+To get to my personal variant with different buttons in the bottom bar, take a look at the git branch [`develop-ospalh-special`](https://github.com/ospalh/anki-addons/blob/develop-ospalh-special/colorful_toolbars.py).
 Remember to also get the
 [icons directory](https://github.com/ospalh/anki-addons/tree/develop-ospalh-special/color_icons)